 Trekking to Everest Base Camp is an exhilarating challenge that combines stunning Himalayan views with a rich cultural experience.
 Trekkers pass through vibrant Sherpa villages and monasteries and get a glimpse of the daunting Khumbu Icefall.
 The journey demands physical stamina and mental perseverance, which involves navigating rugged terrains and adjusting to high altitudes.
 The experience at the base camp itself is surreal, standing amidst towering peaks and glaciers, which makes every hardship worth it.

 Annapurna Base Camp, also known as Annapurna Sanctuary, is a high glacial basin north of Pokhara, the city of lakes.
 After Everest Base Camp, Annapurna Base Camp Trek is the most popular place among tourists in Nepal.
+One of the most common questions we get is whether Annapurna Base Camp Trek is safe for solo trekkers and first-timers.
+The short answer is yes — with the right preparation and a licensed guide, it is one of the most well-managed trails in Nepal.

 This trekking destination is surrounded by a ring of impressive mountains, including Annapurna I (8,091m), Annapurna South (7,219m), and Machapuchare (6,993m).
 The trek typically covers a distance of about 110 kilometres and reaches an elevation of 4,130 meters at the base camp.